About this leaflet

 ‘personality’.
 It seems obvious, but it can be hard to put into

 words.
-This is partly because many of the words we use to describe
+This can be because the words we use to describe people tend

-words can also cover more than one area of experience.
-For example,
+words can also cover more than one kind of experience.
+For

-‘shyness’ describes the feeling of awkwardness with other people,
+example, ‘shyness’ describes the feeling of awkwardness with other

-but also how we behave by being rather quiet in company.
+people, but also how we behave by being rather quiet in

 It is also difficult because the way we behave - and appear to